 The department has recently undertaken the training of older students to become Sports Leaders who in turn can help expand the provision for after school Clubs and activities.
 Special events are organised for 'turn up and play' competitions which are often linked to charities but again provide a platform for students to enjoy low level competition.
-Summer 2022 introduced 'The Darwin Games' which allowed every student in school to enjoy competition in an athletics event, this is sure to expand its activities in the future and offer still more engagement for all levels of ability.
+Our Charles Darwin Sports Day is an annual event where we celebrate the students in a range of athletic events at the end of the year.